cagla-su/Linux-Gaming-Guide/README.md

 	- Go to `System Options` and turn on the `Advanced` option, now scroll down a bit.
 You should turn on the `Use Discrete Graphics` option, after that, make sure you've picked your dedicated GPU's API on `Vulkan API` section.
 That's all you should do!
 Make sure to save changes.
  - **Heroic**: On your library, right click on your game and go to `Settings`, in the opened window, check `Use Dedicated Graphics Card` option.
 That's all you should do!
 # Conclusion
-After reading this guide, you might want to check [game-specific installation and optimization guides](https://github.com/cutiepenguins/Linux-Gaming-Guide/tree/main/Game%20Specific%20Guides) in case you'd like to play one of those games.
+I hope this guide was useful for you.
 Thank you for reading, have a nice day! 🐧